jia1/jia1.github.io/content/posts/my-first-yarn-package.md

 ---
 I wrote my first yarn package (kind of for fun) yesterday.
 It's strange how I've been consuming packages but never went to the other side of the table: Writing a package.
 As of now, I haven't published my package, but I'm omw.
 So, how did I create a package?
 It just felt like the usual...
 I followed the [yarn docs](https://classic.yarnpkg.com/en/docs/creating-a-package/).

 One difference (compared to my usual activities) was I couldn't do `import { ... } from './blah'` and `export const blah = ...`.
 It's because Babel isn't around to transpile these.
 At work, webpack was already configured by DevOps, and I can do anything that's ES6.
-Here, I only have myself, and it does not make sense to bloat my package with things that do not add functionality.
+Here, I only have myself, and it does not make sense to bloat my package with things that don't add functionality.
 And so I stuck with `const blah = require('./blah')` and `module.exports = { blah }`.

 Thinking back, I recalled I added `prettier` into the package since I'm a sucker for tidiness.
 Although `prettier` does not contribute to the functionality, it contributes to my sanity.
 I'm not sure if I should remove it before release...?
 At the very least, I should change these Git hook dependencies to `devDependencies`.